 With all of this in mind, I think I’d rather invest the money I would spend on vinyl into blu-ray instead.
 Here are my reasons:

 1. Blu-ray is cost effective right now.
-You can still find a lot movies on blu-ray brand new and at good prices.
+You can still find a lot movies on blu-ray that are brand new and at good prices.
 Some going for less than $10 new.
 You can also find them used.
 I just picked up the Matrix Reloaded and Harry Potter and the Half-blood Prince used at a local record shop and it only cost me $10.58 combined.
 So it’s a good time to be a collector on a budget.

-3. They are digital, so they aren’t going to degrade in quality every time I play them like vinyl will.
+3. They are digital, so they aren’t going to degrade in quality every time I play them, like vinyl will.

 4. I probably watch blu-rays about as often as I would put on a vinyl record, so the usage rate is about the same.
-Most of the time I listen to music it’s in my car or on headphones at work or some so I don’t disturb anyone else.
+Most of the time I listen to music it’s in my car or on headphones at work so I don’t disturb anyone else.
 In most of those situations vinyl isn’t practical.

 Those are just some reasons why I think it’s better for me to take that money and put it into blu-ray instead of vinyl.
 But everyone is different.
 Still, I can’t get over that pull that vinyl has on me recently.
 I’m sure it’s just a minor lust that will pass the more I continue to tell myself how impractical and expensive it is.